 - Cosmetically appealing, it requires smaller and fewer holes in your concrete compared to other methods such as mudjacking, which go nearly undetected once we’re finished.

 - Strong and lightweight, it never loses its density and weighs only 2 lbs. per cubic foot.

 - Earth-friendly, it is composed of 40% recycled materials.
 In addition, we keep waste out of our landfills!

 What Causes Concrete to Settle?

-Several factors come into play which may cause concrete to sink and become uneven.
+Several factors cause concrete to sink and become uneven.
 This can include poor soil conditions, especially those composed mostly of clay, which is prone to expanding and shrinking due to moisture.
 Insufficient drainage also results in uneven moisture content in the soil; this can result from something as simple as a poorly placed downspout.
-Inadequate soil compaction beneath a concrete surface or incorrectly installed backfill are known culprits.
+Inadequate soil compaction beneath a concrete surface or incorrectly installed backfill are more known culprits.
 Even trees can suck up moisture from the soil surrounding concrete, drying it out and causing it to pull back, leaving a void that will cause settling.
 The longer you wait to have these conditions addressed, the worse the damage to your concrete.

-- Holes are filled with new concrete and the surface is ready to use!
+- Holes are filled with new concrete, and the surface is ready to use!